hargunoberoi/neogpt/notes.md

 I tackled the colab inactivity problem.
 Apparently the solution I have is the only one so I hope that works.

 I'll start a fresh run and see how it holds up.

+I am a little bit zoned out at the moment.
+Again, the same stuff that happens - lost in code.

+I need a colab run attempt, but I'm not sure if everything basically works.